AdrianJunge/GripTrip/README.md

 # UC3M - Web-App-Project
 ## Starting the app
-To start the project locally just use the `start.sh`.
+To start the project with local docker setup use the `start.sh`.
-To start it with the remote virtual database from the telematics lab just use the `start_virtlab.sh`.
+To start the project with the remote database from the telematics lab use the `start_virtlab.sh`.
+Both need and use `python3 -m venv`.

 ## Information
 ### Author names